LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 *Released*: TBD
 * Item 10374: Begin adding support for customizing views in our application
   * Move display of custom view name into panel header
+  * Add header action for hiding a column and saving a new session view
+  * Add buttons for reverting session grid customization in panel header

 ### version 2.174.0
 *Released*: 19 May 2022